eaguaida/Enhanced-Canny-Edge-Detector/README.md

-# Enhanced Canny Edge Detector for Image Segmentation
+# Canny Edge Detector with Non-Maximum Supression
+# MATLAB and Python implementation

 ## Table of Contents